gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/power-transmission-glossary.rst

       .. note:: It is highly recommended that teams use Loctite on all motor and :term:`servo <Servo>` mounts, as well as any mechanism prone to vibration.

-      .. danger:: **THE BOTTLE COLOR AND THE FLUID COLOR ARE REVERSED.** When we refer to the “color”, we mean the fluid color.
+      .. danger:: **THE BOTTLE COLOR AND THE FLUID COLOR ARE REVERSED.** When we refer to the "color", we mean the fluid color.
 Blue loctite usually comes in a red bottle.

       .. figure:: images/loctite.png
          :alt: A red bottle containing blue (removable) loctite, and a blue bottle containing red (permament) loctite